 "I spoke to the child like he was an adult, which made him feel welcome and respected which led to him opening up more."
-"This is very educational, since starting the course I have used it in my day to day."

 "What I love is when you see the kids on the street, and they just say hi and smile at you!"